Date Published: 1 May 2017

 Align timelines for holding AGMs and filing ARs (targeted for implementation in early 2018)

 Currently, companies are required to hold their first AGM within 18 months of incorporation and subsequent AGMs are to be held yearly at intervals of not more than 15 months.
 Financial statements to be tabled at the AGM must be made up to a date within 4 months (for listed companies) or 6 months (for all other companies) before the AGM date.
-ARs are required to be filed within 30 days after the AGM (60 days if company has a share capital and keeps a branch register outside Singapore).
+ARs are required to be filed within 30 days after the AGM (60 days if a company has a share capital and keeps a branch register outside Singapore).

 With the amendments to the Companies Act, the timelines for companies to hold AGMs and file ARs will be aligned with the company’s FYE so the deadlines will be fixed to the same date every year.
-Companies will be able to apply for an extension of time to hold AGMs and/or file ARs, if required.
+Companies will be able to apply for an extension of time to hold AGMs and/or file ARs if required.

 With the aforementioned amendments, the following safeguards will also be put in place to prevent companies from arbitrarily changing their FYE: